OISF/suricata/doc/userguide/upgrade.rst

 - SDP parser and logger have been introduced.
   Due to SDP being encapsulated within other protocols, such as SIP, they cannot be directly enabled or disabled.
   Instead, both the SDP parser and logger depend on being invoked by another parser (or logger).
+- ARP decoder and logger have been introduced.
+  Since ARP can be quite verbose and produce many events, the logger is disabled by default.

 Upgrading 6.0 to 7.0
 --------------------